alide123321/Whatsapp-bee-movie-spam/README.md

 ```
 git glone https://github.com/alide123321/Whatsapp-bee-movie-spam.git

-pip install selenium
+pip3 install -r requirements.txt
 ```

 ## Usage

 run main.py program.
-Once the program starts you have 15 seconds to scan the qr code and click on the user you want to spam
+Once the program starts you have 10 seconds to scan the qr code and click on the user you want to spam

 QR code: